rainu/go-conf/README.md

 For applying default values you have to define a function which is responsible for setting those values.
 **Attention**: This function will be called **after** the unmarshalling!
 So you have to check if a field is already filled before setting a default value.
 Otherwise, you will override the provided value!
+Because of that it is recommended to use pointers for primitive types.
+Otherwise, you cannot really be sure if the field is intended to be empty.

 To define suche a function there are two ways to do this: